Alvaropz/migrationprojectcsv/READMEnatasha.md

 #### Performance testing/effect of multithreading/optimal thread number
 #### Testing file reader / SQL data transfer / multithreading / functional programming

-#####File Reader
-To test the File Reader it was checked that the data retrieved from a CSV file matched the data in the file.
-It was also tested on its ability to both retrieve only duplicates and filter duplicates out of the data provided

 #####Multithreading
 The Multithreading was tested to ensure that the correct number of threads were created by the MultiThreading Manager class